 If the tablet is a secondary screen or standalone type, the 10-inch, 12-inch and 13-inch models can be a great choice.

-After a deep analysis and research, we’ve gathered the best tablets for note taking; keep reading to find which is the best for you!
+After a deep analysis and research, we’ve gathered the top 12 drawing tablets for note taking on the market right now, keep reading to find which is the best for you!

 1. iPad (9th gen)

-iPad (9th gen) is a great device for taking notes, whether you’re taking lecture notes, writing down ideas for a term paper, or just making a list of things to do.
+iPad (9th gen) is an affordable yet great tablet, whether you’re taking lecture notes, writing down ideas for a term paper, or just making a list of things to do.

 It allows you to carry around all your notes on one device, it’s very easy to share digital notes and you can easily re-arrange and edit your notes.

-While it’s no M2, the iPad 9th Gen’s A13 Bionic chip is still powerful enough to support note taking or drawing apps, like Apple Notes, GoodNotes, Notability, Bear or Pocreate, without a problem.
+While it’s not M1 or M2, the iPad 9th Gen’s A13 Bionic chip is still powerful enough to support note taking or drawing apps, like Apple Notes, GoodNotes, Notability, Bear or Pocreate, without a problem.

 The Apple Pencil (1st Gen) offers a comfortable and balanced feel, rapid response time, and pressure sensitivity for smooth drawing and notetaking.

-Battery life is similar to other iPads, This tablet offer up to 10 hours of usage on a single charge.
+Battery life is similar to other iPads, with an 8557 mAh battery, This tablet offer up to 10 hours of usage on a single charge.

 iPad (9th gen) is inexpensive but versatile, The overall flexibility you get with it hugely benefits the note-taking experience.